 The values given above are approximate indicators of the expected noise in the mentioned timescales for uninterrupted and detrended light curves.
 We observed that for bright stars these values are very close to what is estimated from real light curves.
-For the faint end ($G \gtrsim 11$), the values should be regarded as optimistic (note, for example, that the noise budget does not include a model for the stellar background contamination, whose impact in the light curve uncertainties varies depending on the crowdedness of the field and the brightness of the target star).
+For the faint end ($V{mag} \gtrsim 11$), the values should be regarded as optimistic (note, for example, that the noise budget does not include a model for the stellar background contamination, whose impact in the light curve uncertainties varies depending on the crowdedness of the field and the brightness of the target star).
+For further information about CHEOPS measured in-flight performance refer to Fortier et al. (2024, Vol. 687, A302).